liquibase/liquibase-contribute-site/docs/extensions-integrations/extensions-overview/xsd-files.md

 ### Versioning your XSD

 Your XSD schema will likely change as your extension grows, and it's important to let your users know which XSD they should be using.
-Otherwise, it could be providing them with wrong intellisense and validating incorrectly.
+Otherwise, it could be providing them with the wrong intellisense and validating incorrectly.

 A good pattern is to provide an explicitly named "latest" XSD which always corresponds to your current version.
 Users can specify it as `http://example.com/xml/my/custom-extension-latest.xsd` and know they will be up to date.